Genomics Summer Research for Magnificents (GSRM) Internship

 GSRM Program Overview

-The Genomics Summer Research for Magnificents (GSRM) internship is a ten-week paid summer research program for undergraduate students interested in biosciences or bioinformatics with a focus on genomics research, including ethical, legal and social implications (ELSI) of genomics research.
-The GSRM program has been federally funded by a National Institutes of Health Research Education Program and supported by the University of Utah Department of Pediatrics.
-We thank our donors and collaborators for their additional support.
+The Genomics Summer Research for Magnificents (GSRM) internship is a nationally competitive ten-week paid summer research program for undergraduate students interested in biosciences or bioinformatics with a focus on genomics research, including ethical, legal and social implications (ELSI) of genomics research.
+The GSRM program is supported by the University of Utah Department of Pediatrics and other generous donors.
 This internship provides students with placement in world-class genomics research groups, tailored mentorship, professional development workshops, and access to state of-the-art equipment and technology.
 Interns interact with a thriving community of scientists, physicians and mentors who promote opportunities in the Science, Technology, Engineering and Math (STEM) workforce.

 H. Joseph Yost, PhD